olton/mina-node-monitor/server/SERVER-DOCS.md

 - `price` - send price info to telegram/discord
 - `blockSpeedDistance` - distance for block speed calculation
 - `nodeInfoCollectInterval` - interval to collect node info into internal object.
 Recommended value `30000` (30 sec)
-- `hangIntervalAlert` - time to alert when node hanging
-- `hangInterval` - time to restart when node hanging
+- `hang` - intervals for hanging detection and reaction
-- `memAlert` - value to alert when critical memory usage (0 - 100), 0 - no alert
-- `memRestart` - value to restart when critical memory usage (0 - 100), 0 - no restart
+- `memory` - intervals for memory overload detection and reaction
 - `snarkWorker` - options to control snark worker
 - `journal` - enable control for mina service with `jouranlctl` (not supported for Docker image)
 - `comparison` - you can enable comparison height with an others nodes with this parameter (not supported for Docker image)